Musical modes are just holes

 E-Major retained the holes and got its notes changed.
 E-Phrygian retained the notes and got its holes changed.
 Something has to give; the only key with the same notes as C-Major, AND the same holes as C-Major… is C-Major.

 Taking a closer look at the Phrygian case, it seems as if the major scale got “rotated” by two places.
 Everything stayed the same, we just changed our starting point.
-Similarly to how all weekly calendars share the same days, but some start on Sunday, and some on Monday.
+This is intuitively relatable with our exercise from earlier, playing the same notes while using a different tonic (because the tonic is the starting point).

 Let’s check all the combinations we can arrive at by rotating the major scale hole pattern one place at a time.